 5. Print Is Not Sticking to Bed

-If you notice that your project is not sticking to your print bed, you can quickly fix this problem.
-It is a common issue when a model has little contact with a platform.
+Many users experience issues with 3D printing when a model has little contact with a platform.
 If everything is fine with the project you are making, then the problem can be with the platform itself.

 6. 3D Print Messy First Layer

-7. 3D Print Failed
+7. 3D Printer Failure

 Firstly, you should be sure that there is enough filament to complete the project.
 Secondly, double-check that your nozzle is not clogged.
-Thirdly, reread the troubleshooting guide and instructions for your 3D printer device and search for fixes there.
+Thirdly, reread the 3D printer troubleshooting guide and instructions for your 3D printer device and search for fixes there.

-8. 3D Print Gaps in Walls and Layers
+8. 3D Print Gaps in Layers

 9. 3D Print Edges Curling

 If you wish to prevent 3D print edges from curling, it is best to pre-heat your bed beforehand.
-Set it to the temperature that is 1-2 points below the recommended by your filament company.
+Set it to a temperature that is 1-2 points below the recommended by your filament company.

 10. 3D Print Supports Breaking